-- Approve (32) new and updated policies and procedures manuals for the bank's Head Office, including (10) manuals on governance frameworks, as well as 37 manuals for overseas branches during the year 2019. - Consider restructuring the membership of the Policies, Nomination and Governance Committee.
+- Approve (24) new and updated policies and procedures manuals for the bank, including (11) manuals for the Head Office and (13) manuals for overseas branches during the year 2021. - The Committee unanimously approved the CEO's memo attached to the meeting agenda regarding improvement of P&P's documentation, review and approval Cycle.